World Without End (Follett novel): The Kingsbridge Series

 The Pillars of the Earth is the first novel of a series of four books by Follet.
 Two sequels were published: World Without End (2007) and A Column of Fire (2017).
 A prequel to Pillars, The Evening and the Morning was published in 2020.
+The final book in the series, The Armour of Light, was published in 2023.

 Television adaptation

 A television adaptation, produced by Scott Free and Tandem Communications, adapted by John Pielmeier, and directed by Michael Caton-Jones was broadcast in the United Kingdom in 2013.